 Participating in the IUB Department of Economics LinkedIn group allows you to connect with other current majors and alumni, see and appreciate the wide range of internships and careers obtained by economics majors, and identify graduate programs through which alumni seek advanced degrees.

 The Political Science department regularly hosts events for alumni, typically announcing them on their Science Facebook page.
-The department also posts information about alumni in Alumni News and Class Notes.
+The department also posts information about alumni in Alumni News.

 Is it for you?

 The Interdepartmental Major in Economics and Political Science attracts students from a variety of backgrounds and interests.
 They typically have some of the following qualities:

 - Fascination with economic theory, especially as it relates to a broader political context

 - Curiosity about what influences decision making

 - Creative and disciplined analytic and critical thinking

 - Appreciation for an interdisciplinary approach to understanding complex issues

 - Enjoy exploring patterns in economic and political events

 - Awareness of geopolitical issues in an increasingly globalized world